-Iran Through the Looking Glass: History, Reform, and Revolution traces the history of Iran from its early dynasties to the present.
-Readings and activities help students understand the political and cultural conditions that led to the 1979 Revolution and its aftermath.
+OUT OF PRINT.
+Students trace Iran’s history from its early dynasties to the present and consider the political and cultural conditions that led to the 1979 Revolution and its aftermath.

 In this lesson students will: